twh2898/os/README.md

 Following the tutorials under https://github.com/cfenollosa/os-tutorial

+## Goals

+The OS will be finished when all of the following are implemented.

+- [ ] Able to get and draw basic http web page
+- [ ] Compiler for at least Assembly or C
+- [ ] Playable Minecraft Clone

 ## ToDo

 - [ ] Kernel stats (stats command returns # disk io, keys, mounts, etc.)